BrainCard, putting neurons at work for the Intelligence of Things

 - Mini HDMI connector

-The BrainCard basic API includes functions such as Learn pattern, Recognize pattern, Save neurons, Load neurons.
+BrainCard API includes functions such as Learn pattern, Recognize pattern, Save neurons, Load neurons.
 SPI Read/Write functions give you full access to the neural network to change the mode of classification (RBF or KNN), activate multiple contexts, and more.
 Examples are supplied in Arduino and Python.